Skip to main content

 In October 2018, Level Up launched a petition targeting press regulator IPSO to introduce a new clause in their Editor's Code on reporting of fatal domestic abuse.

-Shortly after, Level Up published its media guidelines, informed by domestic abuse experts, criminologists, victims’ families and journalists.
+Over 20,000 Level Up supporters signed it.
+Shortly after, Level Up published its media guidelines, informed by domestic abuse experts, criminologists, victims' families and journalists.
 We launched the guidelines on BBC Victoria Derbyshire, with Ryan Hart and Joanne Beverley, sister of Natalie Hemming, speaking about how the media had failed their families.

 With the public and media on our side, press regulator IPSO opened their doors and Level Up had several meetings with decision makers.
 Ryan Hart, Frank Mullane, founder and CEO of victims' support service AAFDA and leading criminologist Jane Monckton-Smith joined these meetings to help pressure the regulator to change their editors' code, and if not, put their weight behind the guidelines.